niftools/blender_niftools_addon/docs/development/index.rst

 Download `msysgit <http://code.google.com/p/msysgit/downloads/list>`_ and follow the installer instructions.

-Although you only need to pull the repos, if you want to push patches it is advised to :ref:`create a github account <create-github-account>`.
+Although you only need to pull the repos, if you want to push patches it is advised to :ref:`create a github account <dev-create-github-account>`.

 Get Python 3.2
 --------------